 Then take the team assessment handout and project the slides of this onto the screen (slide 6).
-Ask the group to discuss and collectively rate the team on each of the skills they have just ranked themselves on.
+Ask the group to discuss and collectively rate the team on each of the skills they have ranked themselves on.
 (10 min.)

-Now focus on the 3 or 4 skills with the lowest team ranking and try to get agreement in the team about which of these skills are most important for the team to develop.
-Try to identify the top 3 priorities for development.
+Now focus on the three or four skills with the lowest team ranking and try to get agreement in the team about which of these skills are most important for the team to develop.
+Try to identify the top three priorities for development.